mlsecproject/gglsbl-rest/README.md

 * `MAX_RETRIES` controls how many times the service should retry performing the request if an error occurs.
 Defaults to 3.

-## Building and Running
+## Running

-Then, you can run the latest automated build from [Docker Hub](https://hub.docker.com/r/mlsecproject/gglsbl-rest/) as follows:
+You can run the latest automated build from [Docker Hub](https://hub.docker.com/r/mlsecproject/gglsbl-rest/) as follows:
 ```bash
 docker run -e GSB_API_KEY=<your API key> -p 127.0.0.1:5000:5000 mlsecproject/gglsbl-rest
 ```